cjuniorfox/unbound/README.md

 ### IPv6 Name Resolution

-IPv6 name resolution can be achieved using a **SLAAC watcher**.
+IPv6 name resolution can be achieved using a **IPv6 watcher**.

-- **SLAAC_RESOLVER** refers to the IPv6 SLAAC watcher used for name resolution.
+- **IPV6_WATCHER** refers to the IPv6 SLAAC watcher used for name resolution.
 Currently, the only supported option is [slaac-resolver](https://github.com/cjuniorfox/slaac-resolver).

 ---